Cat In Da Shadows

 One of the outstanding years at the BSF was the year of 2000 because Quiksilver was the sponsor.
 QS is the top Surf clothing company in Europe and was determined to let it be known.
 No expense was too great.
 The elite of Hawaiian and Australian surf culture was there.
 Just to name a few: Rell Sun, Buttons, Buffalo, Clyde Aikau, Dennis Coveia, Archie ---, Dave Kalama, all the Kailana boys, Jock Sutherland, Peter Cole, Fred Hemmings, George Downing, Rabbit Kaikai Greg Nole, Gerry Lopez, Jeff Hackman, Mark Richards, Midget Farley, etc, etc. There was an event every night after each day’s competition.
 There were banquets, concerts, dinners, parties, surf movies, tours everything to share Hawaiian and French culture.
 During the day all the elite of the surfing world were just hob-knobbing around the event.
 There was an eating area cordoned off at the contest site where the celebrities could dine on fine French cuisine.
 It was a dream to be part of such a notorious group.

 We saw all the tourist sights.
-Here's the leaning tower of Barrie next to the Eiffel Tower.
+Here's the Eiffel Tower right next to the leaning tower of Barrie

 The tandem teams From Ca., plus Mickey Munoz and His wife Peggy stayed in a small Inn a few blocks from the event site.
 Mickey and Peggy were wild partiers and would come in late every night.
 They must have been drinking Harvey Wall Bangers because that’s just what they were doing.